SuperM7-com/arkos-docs/docs/intro.md

 # Introduction to Arkos

-**Arkos** is a powerful, lightweight backend framework built on top of Express.js and Prisma that revolutionizes API development.
+**Arkos** is a powerful, lightweight backend framework built on top of Express.js and Prisma that simplifies API development.
 It automates common backend tasks while providing the flexibility developers need for custom solutions.

 ### Key Features